KratikSharma8/gossiper/README.md

 # gossiper
-This is a simple chat application.
+This is a real time chat application using socket.io